y4roslav/gsutil4argo/README.md

 # Abstract

-By default Argo has ability to work with blobs on Google Storage Due bad practices people tend to store many files in folders instead archives as blobs.
+By default Argo has ability to work with blobs on Google Storage Due bad practices, people tend to store many files in folders instead archives as blobs.
- GS API doesn't support recursive oparation. `gsutil` does iplement it.
+GS API doesn't support recursive oparation thus `gsutil` does iplemented it.

 # Example

-This example will copy 'folder' on Google Storage on local persistent disk to process and store result back to Google storage.
+This example will copy 'folder' on Google Storage to local persistent disk to process and store result back to Google storage.

 # Prerequisites